iamFIREcracker/tiny_lispy_steps.js/README.md

   JS-THEN.
 Maybe we store all the async tasks somewhere, so that `run` can switch to a different async stream when the current one is done; similarly for manually stepping through the execution via `evalc`.
+- Make SET work with places, e.g., (car v), and not just symbols

 ## Links: